RouninMedia/DOCSS/README.md

 h2,h3{font-size:18px;line-height:27px;}
 h3{color:#bbb;}
 ```
-but, there are arguably 3 problems with this - the first two relating to *stylesheet maintainability* and the last relating to *stylesheet legibility*:
+but, there are arguably 2 problems with this - the first relating to *stylesheet maintainability* and the second relating to *stylesheet legibility*:

-1. The stylesheet fragment above is harder to maintain because rather than being split into semi-autonomous "Declaration Groups" enabling rapid location of style declarations and their associated elements, all declarations are thrown together - there is no way to predict which style declarations will appear where;
+1. Since all declarations are thrown together above, there is no way to predict which style declarations will appear where.
+This makes the the stylesheet fragment harder to maintain.
+In DOCSS, splitting styles into semi-autonomous "Declaration Groups" enables consistently rapid location of style declarations and their associated elements;
-2.
-3. The stylesheet fragment above declares the `font-size` and the `line-height` of `h2` twice, which requires the human reader to perform the `cascade` in their own head.
+2. The stylesheet fragment above declares the `font-size` and the `line-height` of `h2` twice, which requires the human reader to perform the `cascade` in their own head.

 **In Summary:** A concise stylesheet is the objective.
 But not at the cost of *maintainability* or *legibility*.